StephenAraka/weather-app/README.md

 #### 2. Testing:
    - Manual testing for all screens and workflows.
-   - Future plans to integrate Jest for unit tests and Detox for end-to-end tests.
+   - Future plans to integrate Jest for unit tests and Cypress for end-to-end tests.

 #### 3. Future Enhancements: